fabric8io/fabric8/hawt-app-maven-plugin/readme.md

 archive | hawt-app.archive | Archive file that will be created. **Default:** *${project.build.directory}/${project.artifactId}-${project.version}-app.tar.gz*
-archiveClassifier | hawt-app.archiveClassifier | The GAV classifier that will be assigned to the archive. **Default:** *app* archivePrefix | hawt-app.archivePrefix | the path prefixed on the files within the archive. **Default:** *${project.artifactId}-${project.version}-app/* main | hawt-app.main | The main class that will be executed by the launch process. source | hawt-app.source | If this directory exists, then it's contents are used to augment the contents of the application assembly.
+archiveClassifier | hawt-app.archiveClassifier | The GAV classifier that will be assigned to the archive. **Default:** *app* archivePrefix | hawt-app.archivePrefix | the path prefixed on the files within the archive. **Default:** *${project.artifactId}-${project.version}-app/* javaMainClass | hawt-app.javaMainClass | The main class that will be executed by the launch process. source | hawt-app.source | If this directory exists, then it's contents are used to augment the contents of the application assembly.
 For example it could be used to add an etc/defaults script to setup environment variables. **Default:** *${basedir}/src/main/hawt-app*

 Env Configuration Options